M.2

-M.2 (pronounced "M-dot-2"), formerly known as the Next Generation Form Factor (NGFF), is a specification for internally mounted computer expansion cards and connectors.
+M.2 (pronounced "em-dot-two"), formerly known as the Next Generation Form Factor (NGFF), is a specification for internally mounted computer expansion cards and connectors.
 It was developed to replace the older Mini SATA (mSATA) and Mini PCIe (mPCIe) standards.

 M.2 supports a variety of module sizes and interface types, offering greater flexibility for modern devices.
 It is widely used in compact systems such as ultrabooks and tablet computers, particularly for solid-state drives (SSDs), due to its smaller size and higher performance compared to mSATA.

 The M.2 connector can provide multiple interface options, including up to four lanes of PCI Express, as well as Serial ATA 3.0 and USB 3.0.
 The supported interfaces vary depending on the device and host implementation.
 M.2 modules and slots use different "keying" notches to indicate supported interfaces and to prevent incompatible installations.

 For storage devices, M.2 supports both the older Advanced Host Controller Interface (AHCI) and the newer NVM Express (NVMe) protocols.
 AHCI provides compatibility with legacy SATA-based systems and operating systems, while NVMe is designed for high-speed SSDs and allows for much faster performance by supporting multiple simultaneous I/O operations.